-5. PICTURE IN DIGESTIVE DISEASES
+5. IMAGES IN DIGESTIVE DISEASES

-Image in digestive diseases section is designed to highlight interesting pathological, radiographic, endoscopic, or ultrasonographic findings along with their clinical correlation and relevance.
-Submissions should be limited to no more than 200 words and include high-quality gross photos and/or histomicrograph(s) or imaging studies.
+The images in digestive diseases section is designed to highlight interesting pathological, radiographic, endoscopic, or ultrasonographic findings along with their clinical correlation and relevance.
+Submissions should be limited to no more than 200 words and include high-quality gross photos and/or histomicrograph(s) or imaging studies (minimum resolution: 300 dpi).
+Format must be jpg or .tiff or similar.
+Capture from the original source is recommended.
 These should include a brief clinical history, detailed description of the image(s), the differential diagnosis, and 3 references, 3 figures, and 4 authors at most.
+Papers will be reviewed by the Editor-in-Chief or Executive Editor, and when needed by the section's Associate Editor; when published, brief comments by the Editors and, when appropriate, by a reviewer will be included at the bottom of the manuscript.